MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-lte-attach-operations.md

 1. Whether the device is LTE attached and the context to be deactivated is the only activated PDP context to maintain LTE registration
 2. Whether the context to be deactivated is also used by the modem internally for any services that are not exposed to the OS

-If either of the above are true, then the modem should complete the CID deactivation request but continue to maintain the over-the-air bearer with the network.
+If either of the previous statements is true, then the modem should complete the CID deactivation request but continue to maintain the over-the-air bearer with the network.
 Otherwise the modem should deactivate the context as per normal deactivation requests.

 All default LTE attach APN configuration provided by the OS is per-provider and matches to the inserted SIM card’s home Provider ID (MCC/MNC pair).
 The modem should only provide configured LTE attach context for the current inserted SIM’s Provider ID when queried.
 The modem should always return three default LTE attach contexts that matches the inserted SIM’s Provider ID, one for each roaming condition (home/partner/non-partner).